Kyaukhtatgyi Pagoda – Where Hiding the Enormous Buddha Statue

 » The Kyaukhtatgyi Pagoda Reclining Buddha image

-The impressive 65 meters long and 16 meters high Chauk Htat Gyi Buddha image is wearing a golden robe; the right arm of its is supporting the back of the head.
-It decorated with expressive colors: white face, red lips, blue eye shadow, golden robe and red finger nails.
+The impressive 65 meters long and 16 meters high Chauk Htat Gyi Buddha image wears a golden robe; the right arm of its supports the back of the head.
+It was decorated with impressive colors: white face, red lips, blue eye shadow, golden robe and red finger nails.
 All of them makes an impression on travelers in their Yangon Tours.